 Paul Davies, Toronto, Canada.
 These pages are a summary of my career as a writer, book designer, and systems designer, first coded for Lynx in 1993,

-A list of my fiction titles appears further down on this page, along with some newspaper and magazine reviews.
+A list of my fiction titles appears further down on this page, along with some newspaper and magazine reviews, following a career summary.

 SYBIL TAWSE (1886–1971)

 In April 2021 I began work on a new project, to collect painted book illustrations by Sybil Tawse into an online gallery, from my own library.

 The pages are here at www.pauldavies.net, with an active mask as www.SybilTawse.info.
 The gallery currently contains 182 colour plates, 223 illustrations in ink, and 50 cover and dustwrapper images from 29 books, along with 38 documentary images.

 The images on www.SybilTawse.info are generally 520 pixels wide for use with hand-held devices as well as laptop and desktop.
 The webpages have a minimum of ornament and use no special scripts.
 I've also saved the illustrations on boards at Pinterest at 1000 pixels wide, username PwyllDafydd (my Welsh name, as I note above).